UtrechtUniversity/streetview-segmentation/README.md

 after the instance of the container was built), it can be made available to the script from a location outside of the container, much in the same way as a weights file (see next paragraph).
 Download the configuration file or files, make them available to the container via a volume mapping, and update the value for `path_model_cfg` accordingly.
-The script will first look for the file in its Mask2Former repository, and, if it isn't found there, subsequently in the absolute location specified in `path_model_cfg`.
+The script will first look for the absolute location as specified in `path_model_cfg`; if it doesn't exist, it will subsequently look in the Mask2Former repository.
 For example, if `path_model_cfg` is set to

 `/data/model/config/my_maskformer2.yaml`

-the script will first look for
+the script will first look in that literal path, which can be mapped to a folder on the host-machine.
+If that doesn't exist, it will look for

 `../Mask2Former/data/model/config/my_maskformer2.yaml`

-and failing that, look for

-`/data/model/config/my_maskformer2.yaml`

-which is a location that can be mapped to a folder on the host-machine.
 When using a external configuration, make sure to include *all* yaml-files required; model configurations are usually made up of several files, chained by \_BASE\_ statements.

 ### Weights-file